Soldier Highlight: Eye on the Prize

 |0

-This work, Soldier Highlight: Eye on the Prize [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier Highlight: Eye on the Prize, by SGT Nicholas Vidro, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT